hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 further configuration is needed as Nomad can derive a token for jobs using any Vault policies.

-### Role based Integration
+### Token Role based Integration

 Vault's [Token Authentication Backend][auth] supports a concept called "roles".
-Roles allow policies to be grouped together and token creation to be delegated to a trusted service such as Nomad.
-By creating a role, the set of policies that tasks managed by Nomad can access may be limited compared to giving Nomad a root token.
-Roles allow both whitelist and blacklist management of polcies accessible to the role.
+Token roles allow policies to be grouped together and token creation to be delegated to a trusted service such as Nomad.
+By creating a token role, the set of policies that tasks managed by Nomad can access may be limited compared to giving Nomad a root token.
+Token roles allow both white-list and blacklist management of policies accessible to the role.

 To configure Nomad and Vault to create tokens against a role, the following must
 occur:

-  1. Create a set of Vault policies that can be used to generate a token for the Nomad Servers that allow them to create from a role and manage created tokens within the cluster.
-The required policies are described below.
+  1. Create a "nomad-server" policy used by Nomad to create and manage tokens.

-  2. Create a Vault role with the configuration described below.
+  2. Create a Vault token role with the configuration described below.

-  3. Configure Nomad to use the created role.
+  3. Configure Nomad to use the created token role.

-  4. Give Nomad servers a token with the policies created from step 1.
-The token must also be periodic.
+  4. Give Nomad servers a periodic token with the "nomad-server" policy created above.

 #### Required Vault Policies